ginkgobioworks/vaccinetime/README.md

 Additional configuration can be done with the following:

 * SENTRY_DSN - sets up error handling with [Sentry](https://sentry.io)
-* ENVIRONMENT - configures Sentry environment
+* ENVIRONMENT - configures Sentry environment and error handling
 * UPDATE_FREQUENCY - number of seconds to wait between updates (default 60)
 * SEED_REDIS - set to true to seed redis with the first batch of found appointments (useful for deploying to fresh redis instances)